 McKenna Blvd/Gammon Ln Flood Mitigation Project

-- Permitting for this project will take place in January of 2019.
+- Permit applications for this project were approved in May 2019.

-- Construction will occur in the late summer / fall of 2019 and is anticipated to take a minimum of 4 months.
+- Construction is scheduled to begin at the end of July and is anticipated to take a minimum of 5 months.

 Additional information and resources were provided to property owners and can be found in the presentation or the the links below: